 Genotypic and phenotypic resistance assays are used to assess viral strains and select treatment strategies.
 These assays provide information on resistance to nucleoside reverse transcriptase inhibitors (NRTIs), non-nucleoside reverse transcriptase inhibitors (NNRTIs), protease inhibitors (PIs), and integrase strand transfer inhibitors (INSTIs).
 In some circumstances, INSTI-resistance tests may need to be ordered separately, and clinicians should check this with the testing laboratory.
 INSTI-resistance testing is particularly important in persons who experience virologic failure while taking an INSTI-containing regimen.
 Testing for fusion inhibitor resistance can also be ordered separately.
-There is currently no commercially available resistance test for the CD4 T lymphocyte post-attachment inhibitor ibalizumab.
-For a description of co-receptor tropism testing, see Co-receptor Tropism Assays.
+There is currently no commercially available resistance testing, see Co-receptor Tropism Assays.

-Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV
+Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV